Los Angeles Pacific University logo

 2004

-Pacific Christian High School, carrying on the founders' legacy on a nearby site, closed due to financial failure.
+Pacific Christian High School, carrying on the original legacy, closed due to financial failure.

 Find Scholarships at Los Angeles Pacific University